SamtheSaint/casting-agency-backend/README.md

 ### Run the Database Migrations

 Once the database uri has been setup, the migrations can be run to setup the necessary database schema needed for the web app.
-Open a terminal in the `backend` directory and run:
+Open a terminal in this directory and run:

 ```bash
 python manage.py db upgrade